BestTimesToVisit.com Logo

 transport

 Austin's public transport isn't the most robust, so consider ride-sharing apps like Uber or Lyft, especially for getting around downtown and to South Congress.
-If you're staying longer and plan to explore further afield, renting a car might be worthwhile, but be prepared for traffic and parking challenges.
+If you're staying further out or plan on exploring multiple neighborhoods, renting a car might be worth it, but be prepared for parking challenges and costs in popular areas.

 culture